PerseusArkouda/ChatEvolvedDiscordBot/README.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=1551199162

 ### News:
+- 18-Jun-21 - Added new feature to blacklist words/phrases.
+Insta bans (requires privileges) users without roles
+  and warns the rest.
+Open config.js and check the blacklist settings.
+- 11-Jun-21 - Patched to support the updated Chat Evolved with Genesis 2 fix.
+Works best with 0.5 chat interval.
 - Added support to compile to executable binary
 - Added precompiled executable binaries to Releases
 - Removed instructions for running from source with node and replaced with the ones for precompiled executable binaries

+### Quickstart:
 To install yourself: npm install
 To build binary: npm run build-win or npm run build-linux
 To run: npm start